bdebicki/wasitraining/README.md

-# was it raining at the open'er festival
+# Was it raining at the open'er festival?